READ THESE ARTICLES TO GET A BETTER UNDERSTANDING or Scroll to the bottom of this page for FAQs and contact info.

 A-Financial Institutions have become less transparent every year.
 You or your advisor may not even know about these hidden costs.

 Experience- "I have been in the Financial Industry as a Registered Representative, Registered Principal, Licensed Insurance Agent and Registered Investment Advisor since 1989 and have recently discovered hundreds of millions of dollars in hidden fees."

-Robert M Mennella - President of Fee Detective.
+Robert M Mennella - President / Founder of Fee Detective.